The Community Emergency Response Teams (CERT) (purpose and function in a disaster)

 How to obtain your GMRS License

 FRS does not require a license; however, severe, power, antenna, and channel limitations apply alongside of disallowing repeater use.
-A GMRS license will greatly improve your communication capabilities for a one time application fee of $70 for your entire household with no charge for renewing.
+A GMRS license will greatly improve your communication capabilities for a one time application fee of $35 for your entire household, with no charge for renewing.
+To use GMRS frequencies, the FCC requires you to obtain a license.
+To get a GMRS license, you don’t have to take an exam, but you will need to fill out the required forms and send your payment.

 The FCC web pages allow for on-line GMRS licensing.

 First you must obtain an FRN number (FCC Registration Number).
 There is no charge to obtain an FRN.
 To obtain your FRN go to FCC Registration Page https://www.fcc.gov/wireless/systems-utilities/universal-licensing-system

 Select "Register" complete the online questionnaire (it is very simple and takes less than 1 minute) .
-You will receive your FRN immediately upon completing the one page online form.
-Make a note of your FRN.
+REMEMBER your password if required.
+You will receive your FRN immediately upon completing the one page online form after confirming your email address.
+Make a note of your FRN number and password.
 Then you can move to the next steps below.

 The GMRS License Application Process